The Library is now open and is operating a booking system for admission. See below for the opening hours.

 To request a trial, please contact Saghi.Shahmirzadi@thomsonreuters.com, Account Manager at Thomson Reuters.

-UK barristers can now access a free 14-day trial and a new 3-month access plan for law reports and case law available on vLex Justis.
+UK barristers can now access a free 14-day trial for law reports and case law available on vLex Justis.
 For more information, including a list of full coverage details, please click here.

 We are publishing a series of subject guides to make users aware of the electronic resources to which the Library currently has access.
 The guides cover, as far as possible, key textbooks, law reports, journals, laws and free web sources; please note, however, that textbooks and laws are not available for all subject areas.